glacials/twos.dev/src/cold/filters.md

 The richest among us still want more.
 This carnal desire has brought us far evolutionarily, intellectually, and economically.

-Maybe we’ll grow out of it.
-Maybe we’ll realize there’s no point in optimizing for excess, for GDP, for efficiency.
+The desire for excess might be a prerequisite for a species to become advanced.
+But perhaps that desire eventually causes enough planet-scale issues that it forces a realization that it can be overcome, in the same way that a little drinking or drug use is fine but a lot can cause a problem to be realized and fixed.

 Maybe we’ll reach some philosophical understanding of the universe and our own nature that shuts down that optimization, that makes every human being happy and healthy but doesn't also advance science, or at least spacefaring science.

-Maybe that will be a good thing.

-The ability for a species to advance might be deeply entwined with its tendency to desire excess.
-Perhaps the tendency to desire excess is entwined with a delayed philosophical realization that our desire for excess causes issues, and can be overcome.
+If so, every civilization that has the necessary properties to grow is necessarily stopped from growing by those very same properties' eventual destructive tendencies.

-Maybe it has happened to countless species on countless worlds already, and maybe they’ve overcome it, ceasing extraplanetary operations and living out the lives they have on the planet they grew up on, solarpunk style.
+Once overcome, perhaps we'll stop extraplanetary operations and live out our lives on the planet we grew up on, solarpunk style.

+Perhaps thousands of civilizations have already gone through this.

 ![An illustration of a solarpunk landscape, heavy with greenery and windmills.](/img/solarpunk.jpg)

-## Thrust into a Capitalist Hellscape

-Maybe the logical end state of capitalism is not what we think.
-Maybe it’s a cyberpunk future where corporations run amok (in a more existentially dangerous way than today) and either stunt our growth permanently, or accidentally make us extinct.

-## Destroyed by its Greater System
+## Destroyed by its Carrier

 We're only starting to understand the complexity of the gut biome.
 It is an entire colony of bacteria—a civilization, you might say—that operates inside us in symbiosis.